google/gemmlowp/README.txt

 ===========================================

-Should be portable to any platform with some C++11 and POSIX support, while we have optional optimized code paths for specifica architectures.
+Should be portable to any platform with some C++11 and POSIX support, while we have optional optimized code paths for specific architectures.

 Required:
   C++11 (a small conservative subset of it)